 The sales to and purchases from related parties are made on terms equivalent to those that prevail in arm's length transactions.
 Outstanding balances for sales and purchases at the year-end are unsecured and interest free and settlement occurs in cash.
 There have been no guarantees provided or received for any related party receivables or payables.
-For the period 1 May 2017 to 30 June 2017, the Union has not recorded any impairment of receivables relating to amounts owed by related parties and declared person or body.
+For the year ended 30 June 2018, the Union has not recorded any impairment of receivables relating to amounts owed by related parties and declared person or body (2017: Nil).
 This assessment is undertaken each financial year through examining the financial position of the related party and the market in which the related party operates.

-NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE PERIOD 1 MAY 2017 to 30 JUNE 2017
+NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE YEAR ENDED 30 JUNE 2018

-Note 11 Related Party Disclosures (Continued)
+Note 10 Related Party Disclosures (Continued)

-Note 11B: Key Management Personnel Remuneration for the Reporting Period
+Note 10B: Key Management Personnel Remuneration for the Reporting Period